axantum/xecrets-net/BouncyCastle.AxCrypt/src/ReadMe-AxCrypt.txt

 sha1	41ec96c9e96d7c980bd7198347365323a639de6e

 The source code is minimally modified in order to compile as a Portable Class Library.
+It is not actually targeted as a PCL since that complicates the build-environment setup, and we don't need binary compatibility as long as it compiles on the various platforms.

+Some source is excluded because it is not currently needed, however the original source is still part of the source code tree, it's just not included in the project unless it's needed.

 The changes are essentially limited to using ToUpper() ToLower() overloads without culture info, changing Stream.Close() to Stream.Dispose() and a minor trick with a ManualResetEvent()